dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 If you prefer to use some other javaScript library for scripting http requests such as axios, or you want to use some browser built in feature such as the [fetch api](/2018/03/27/js-fetch/), or the tired yet true [XMLHttpRequest](/2018/03/28/js-xmlhttprequest/) then that can be done as an alternative to the texture loader.
 The only thing that I would have to do is just pass a reference to the image file to the THREE.texture constructor.

 ## 2 - Basic texture loader example

+I often like to start out my post with a basic, simple hello world type example of a threejs feature.
+So in the example I will be loading just a single image that will be used to create a single texture.
+This single texture will then be used to create just a basic color map for an instance of the THREE.BasicMatreial.
+I will then be just creating and adding a cube to a scene object that will use this material.

 ```js
 // creating a scene